 No. Homeopathy is a system where ultra dilute prescriptions are administered.
 Naturopathic medicine is a science based system which combines natural and conventional medical treatments.
 Dr. Halldorson does not use any homeopathic treatments.

-You can learn more about the cost of each appointment by visiting our online booking page.
-Please note: the price of the appointment does not include any prescriptions, injections or labs.
+You can learn more about the cost of each appointment by visiting our website.
+Please note: the price of the appointment may not include any prescriptions, injections or labs.